-NEH does not make awards to other federal entities.
+NEH does not issue awards to other federal entities.
 If your project is so closely intertwined with a federal entity that the project takes on characteristics of the federal entity's own authorized activities, it is ineligible.
-You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release NEH matching funds.
+You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release federal matching funds.

-If you submit an incomplete application, your award may be delayed.
+If you submit an incomplete or late application, your award may be delayed.